🤔 What’s a discount real estate broker?

 At a minimum, a discount real estate broker should provide basic listing and marketing services, as well as easily accessible customer service when you need it.
-The best discount brokerages, however, will offer the same services as a traditional real estate agent.
+The best discount brokerages, however, will offer the same services as traditional real estate agents.

 🤝 Quality of Agent Matching